napalm-automation-community/napalm-servertech-pro2/README.md

 * get_interfaces_ip (will only return the `NET` interface management address)
 * get_users

+## Additional features

+The default NAPALM methods don't cover everything we can do on the PDUs (they actually do via CLI, but the driver does not control the PDUs via the CLIs yet).
+In order to perform actions such as changing the status of an outlet or resetting a PDU, new methods are implemented:

+* set_outlet
+* restart

 ## Contributing
 Please read [CONTRIBUTING](CONTRIBUTING) for details on our process for submitting issues and requests.